Incidents are potential security data threats that analysts identify and remediate in Cortex XSOAR.

 In most cases, you can use rules and automation to determine if an incident requires further investigation or can be closed based on the findings.
+You can filter the incidents that are ingested into Cortex XSOAR by manually de-duplicating incidents, setting up pre-process rules to perform certain actions, or automatically de-duplicating incidents.
 This enables your analysts to focus on the minority of incidents that require further investigation.

 The following diagram explains the incident lifecycle in Cortex XSOAR.

 Before you begin configuring integrations and ingesting information from third parties, consider the following:

 Used to display information from third-party integrations and playbook tasks when an incident is created or processed.
 For more information, see Incident Fields.

 Classify the different types of attacks with which your organization deals.

 Customize your layouts for each incident type to make sure the most relevant information is shown for each type.
 For more information, see Customize Incident Layouts.

 This is an iterative process.
 After you initially create your fields and incident types, as well as implement them in your incident layouts, you can start the process of ingesting information.
 You can then see how accurately you have mapped out your information.
 Make changes as you go along and learn more about the information you are receiving.
 Information that is not mapped to fields is available in labels, but it is much easier to work with the information when it is properly mapped to a field and displayed in the relevant layouts.

 You configure integrations with your third-party products to start fetching events.
 Events can be potential phishing emails, authentication attempts, SIEM events, and more.

 Once you configure the integrations, you have to determine how the events ingested from those integrations will be classified as incidents.
 For example, for email integrations, you might want to classify items based on the subject field, but for SIEM events, you will classify by event type.
 In addition, you have to map the information coming from the integrations into the fields that you created in the planning stage.
 For more information, see Classification and Mapping.